 - A President may be elected by members at a general meeting.
 A President's duties will include offering advice and, if requested, to chai the AGM and EGM.
 The President will be an ex-officio member of the committee.

 - An Annual General Meeting shall be held during the month of March when the officers shall present their reports.
 Notice in writing of this meeting and the agenda shall be given to members entitled to attend and vote, at least 28 days prior to the event.

-- An Extraordinary General Meeting may be convened either at the request of the Executive Committee or at the request of 10% of the members with prior written notice given to members atleast 28 days before the meeting.
-A quorum at such a meeting shall consist of at least 3 officers and not less than 30 voting members.
+- An Extraordinary General Meeting may be convened either at the request of the Committee or at the request of 10% of the members with prior written notice given to members at least 28 days before the meeting.

 - The Constitution may be altered only at an Annual General Meeting or at an Extraordinary General Meeting of the Society for which proper notice has been given.
 Such notice shall include the Resolution setting out the terms of the proposed alteration.
 The Resolution must be passed by not less than two thirds of the voting membership.
 Those unable to attend meetings shall have the right to a postal vote.

 - All income and property of the Society shall be applied solely towards the promotion and execution of the objects of the Society as defined in Clause 2.
 No portion shall be paid to any member.
 Out of pocket expenses incurred on behalf of the Society can be reimbursed and the payment of approved fees to a speaker may be made.

 - The Committee shall ensure proper books of account are kept with respect to all income and expenditure.